maggiewang520/FinalProject18/description.md

 ## Alternatives

 If you would like to work on an alternate project, please see me with a proposal for your project as soon as possible

+## Maggie's Project

+"Fighting Adventure - Youtubers + Celebrities Edition!"
+This adventure game takes the player around the far away land of Los Angeles - where youtubers and celebrities spawn - to the houses of these people to collect power ups and allies and etc for an EPIC battle as the finale!